Find a Varicose Veins or Spider Vein Center Near You ~ VeinDirectory.org

 Does the doctor give...

 ...recommendations on what to do next?
-If you have a scan at a Scanning Facility which provides a consultation, a physician may give recommendations.
-The physician may answer any questions that you may have regarding the scan.
-The doctor may also combine the knowledge of your scan results with the information you have shared to provide you with the necessary steps that should be taken following your scan.
+If you receive a scan at a scanning facility that provides a consultation, a physician may give recommendations.
+The physician may answer questions that you may have regarding the scan.
+The doctor may also combine the knowledge of your scan results with the medical history information you have shared to provide you with the necessary steps that should be taken following your scan.
+However, if you do not receive a consultation immediately after your scan you can always discuss your results with your primary care physician at a later time.

 How long are the procedures?